-There are now only 3 countries that have never stopped polio transmission and global incidence of polio cases has decreased by 99%.
+There are now only 2 countries fighting wild polio transmission and global incidence of polio cases has decreased by 99.9%.

 There has also been success in eradicating certain strains of the virus; of the three types of wild polioviruses (WPVs), the last case of type 2 was reported in 1999 and its eradication was declared in September 2015; the most recent case of type 3 dates to November 2012.

 However, tackling the last 1% of polio cases has still proved to be difficult.
 Conflict, political instability, hard-to-reach populations, and poor infrastructure continue to pose challenges to eradicating the disease.
 Each country offers a unique set of challenges which require local solutions.
 Thus, in 2013 the Global Polio Eradication Initiative launched its most comprehensive and ambitious plan for completely eradicating polio.
 It is an all-encompassing strategic plan that clearly outlines measures for eliminating polio in its last strongholds and for maintaining a polio-free world.